 What is a Disco Ball Made Of?

 A disco ball can be made from several types of material such as foam, cardboard, or plastic.
-Transparent plastic acrylic is the most common type of material used in modern disco balls for several reasons:
+Transparent plastic acrylic is the most common type of material used in modern mirror balls for several reasons:

-- Durability: Cardboard and foam are still used in some cheap mirror ball decorations, but dance hall-sized disco balls intended as a permanent installation are usually made of plastic, which is more sturdy and long-lasting.
+- Durability: Cardboard and foam are still used in some cheap mirror ball decorations, but dance hall-sized mirror balls intended as a permanent installation are usually made of plastic, which is more sturdy and long-lasting.

 - Lightweight: The mirrors on a disco ball contribute significantly to its weight.
 Since a ball is suspended from the ceiling, it should be as lightweight as possible to minimize risk if it falls.
-Hollow acrylic plastic is a good option for keeping disco balls light.
+Hollow acrylic plastic is a good option for keeping mirror balls light.

 What Are Disco Ball Mirrors?